Criminal Background Check FAQ

 No, criminal records are not on your credit report.
 Property managers and landlords can only see criminal records via the background check provided by a resident screening company.

 No. Evictions are civil cases, which is a different division from the criminal courts.
 It is possible for a criminal case to run concurrent with a housing civil case and for both to have similar elements (for example, selling illegal substances within their rental unit).
 However, they would be two separate cases.

 Yes!
-CIC’s multi-jurisdictional search covers 50 states + Washington D.C. of available criminal sources and incorporates other criminal scans like the sex offender registry.
+Contemporary Information Corp.’s multi-jurisdictional search covers 50 states + Washington D.C. of available criminal sources and incorporates other criminal scans like the sex offender registry.

 Per the Fair Credit Reporting Act § 605.a, criminal records are reported for 7 years.
 In some states/counties, it can be a reduced period of time.
 However, with databases, like the sex offender registry, it could be longer.
-Any other state and local restrictions on the reporting and use of criminal records will be addressed with CIC’s proprietary Regulatory Matrix.
+Any other state and local restrictions on the reporting and use of criminal records will be addressed with our proprietary Regulatory Matrix.